How to Plan an Elopement in Hawaii

 elopement day activities

 Let me be your Hawaii guide!
 Based on your elopement Hawaii packages, I will recommend the best companies for your activities, as well as food recommendations, accommodations, and vendor referrals based upon which island you choose for your elopement.
-Most of my favorite florists are located on Oʻahu and can travel to the other islands!

 You don’t have to be in your wedding dress all day!
 Let’s plan activities and capture some fun moments like snorkeling, waterfall exploring, hiking, horseback riding, taking a boat/sailboat/catamaran tour or even just a relaxing beach picnic!